skynetigor/Intercepting/README.md

 # Intercepting
-It adds supporting of intercepting for Microsoft.Extension.DependencyInjection.
+It adds support of intercepting for Microsoft.Extension.DependencyInjection.

 As interceptors are used Castle.DynamicProxy Interceptors.